 The Federal Court of Australia took over the role of Federal Court of Bankruptcy in 1977.
 It still handles bankruptcy cases but most cases are now heard in Federal Circuit Court of Australia.
 This was known as the Federal Magistrates Court from 1999 to 2013.

 From 1928 all bankrupts are listed in the Commonwealth of Australia Gazette at the time the bankruptcy is declared.
 Details given include the name and case number.
-The case number is required to locate files in the National Archives of Australia.
-See Government Gazettes.
+See Commonwealth Government Gazettes.

 Currently bankruptcy proceedings are mainly dealt with by the Federal Circuit Court of Australia.
 There is a listing of all recent judgments for the current month which may include bankruptcy.